pycon-mentored-sprints/community-handbook/docs/mentors/01-index.md

 `!bang {username}` | Celebrate someone's accomplishment | We highly encourage you to use this whenever someone achieves something in your team.
 Please use `#celebrate-wins`

 !!!important
-    Check [Our server](../mentors/03-discord.md) for details on how the server works and rules regarding rooms.
+    Check [The Mentored Sprints Discord Server Guide](../mentors/03-discord.md) for details on how the server works and rules regarding rooms.

 ## :video_camera: Sharing your screen and video